fnordo/issue-tracker/README.md

 * Download and extract project .zip
 * `cd` into the projects root directory
 * [Get composer](https://getcomposer.org/)
-* Install the vendors (when asked for parameters, just go withe the default values and you should be fine):
+* Install the vendors (when asked for parameters, just go with the default values and you should be fine):

 ```
 ./composer.phar install